From April 6, 2017, savers can invest £20,000 in their ISA, whether they want to put the full amount in either stocks and shares or cash.

-They also have the option of transferring some or all of their existing stock and shares ISA into cash, should they want to exit the stock market.
+They still have the option of transferring some or all of their existing stock and shares ISA into cash, should they want to exit the stock market.

 While investing in the stock market promises the chance of higher returns, many prefer to keep their money in cash.

-With the allowance currently at £15,240, many will be considering the best home for their money.
+With the brand new allowance of £20,000 now here, many will be considering the best home for their money.

 Putting money into cash ISAs